 LA: How do you see your work evolving after this series?

-JFM: Apparition: Postcards from Eye See You is not complete yet as I am still in the darkroom printing.
+JFM: Apparition: Postcards from Eye See You are not complete yet as I am still in the darkroom printing.
 In terms of evolving, my work is now centered around the subconscious memory and how we see with the brain.
 This intersection of neuroscience and art, how we mentally image everything from memory, has become endlessly fascinating for me.